WP Simple Pay Blog

 Stripe Tutorials, Tips, and Resources for WordPress to Accept Payments

-How to Accept Donation Payments Online with WordPress
+How to Accept Donation Payments Online with WordPress (2025 Update)

 Last updated on

-Written By: author image Natalie Jones
+Written By: author image Natalie Jones Reviewed By: Spencer Finnell

 The Best Solution for Accepting Online Donations

-If you need to accept donations easily and securely online with credit cards the best solution is WP Simple Pay, the #1 Stripe payments plugin for WordPress.
-The plugin allows you to accept one-time or recurring donation payments directly on your site without having to write a single line of code or set up a shopping cart.
+The plugin allows you to accept one-time or recurring donation payments directly on your website without having to write a single line of code or set up a complicated shopping cart.

-You can also let your donors choose or enter the amount they want to give.
-In addition, the plugin offers several pre-built payment form templates and a drag and drop form builder that allows you to get a donation payment form up and running on your site in just minutes.
+The plugin also offers several pre-built payment form templates and a drag-and-drop form builder that allows you to get a donation payment form up and running on your site in just minutes.

 Additional features of WP Simple Pay include: